chris-burgin/chrisburgin95.github.io/_posts/2015-8-19-Sublime-to-Atom.markdown

 date:   2015-08-19
 categories: Programming, Atom, Sublime
 ---
-Ealier this month I was talked into making the switch from my beloved sublime to [Atom][atom].
+Earlier this month I was talked into making the switch from my beloved sublime to [Atom][atom].
 Ive gone through a few code editors over the past few years, including notepad++ (how and why did I do this??), coda (love but bulky), sublime (everything I want and ugly), and now atom (everything I want, more, and beautifull).

 I think its fairly safe to say that Atom is my new favorite code and editor, and even markdown writer.
 It has everything I want, A beautiful interface, amazing package library, and great community support.